 Chicago may have outgrown its reputation as a meat-and-potatoes town, but there's no denying it: This is a city that loves its steak.
-Whether you're looking for an old-school favorite that's been around forever (Gene & Georgetti) or the newer kid on the block with cheeky names (Maple & Ash), there's plenty of different ways to enjoy classic cuts of steak—ribeye to porterhouses.
-The best Chicago steakhouses are located all over the city, from River North to the West Loop to tucked away in small neighborhoods.
-Here are our favorites, from icons of the genre to newcomers that serve inventive takes on classics, terrific wines and drinks that rival those at the city's best cocktail bars.
+Whether you're looking for an old-school favorite that's been around forever (Gene & Georgetti) or the newer kid on the block with a cheeky name (Maple & Ash), there's plenty of different ways to enjoy classic cuts of steak—from filet mignon to rib eye to porterhouse.
+The best Chicago steakhouses are located all over the city and offer more than just meat; they've got generous sides, pristine seafood, knowledgeable sommeliers and splurge-worthy desserts.
+Though you'll find a beloved steakhouse in just about every Chicago neighborhood, these are our all-time favorites.

 RECOMMENDED: Best Chicago restaurants